albertattard/java-boot-camp/05 - Collections.md

 1. Open the repo in IDE

+## Definition
+A collection is a data structure which contains and processes a set of data.
+The data stored in the collection is encapsulated and the access to the data is only possible via predefined methods.
+Typical collections are: lists, sets, maps, queues, stacks, and trees.
+Java provides an interface for each collection and one or several implementations for this interface.

 ## Arrays

-Arrays are data structures that enables you to store a collection of values of the same type.
+Arrays are data structures that enables you to store a set of objects of the same type.
+Arrays are static data structures: we should define it's size when initializing it and it can not be changed.

 ### Arrays Declaration
 To declare an array we use square brackets after the type of the elements we will store in array